Shila Amzah: 2017–2021: Further international stardom

-At a press conference on 27 December 2017, in Los Angeles, US, it was announced that Shila will released a new single written by a two-time Emmy award-winning composer, Nathan Wang titled "Rising Above" in the US in conjunction of the Rose Parade in Pasadena, California.
+At a press conference on 27 December 2017, in Los Angeles, US, it was announced that Shila would release a new single written by a two-time Emmy award-winning composer, Nathan Wang titled "Rising Above" in the US in conjunction of the Rose Parade in Pasadena, California.
 The song was recorded in English and Mandarin in Burbank, California.

 On 16 April 2018, Shila released "If We Are Getting Old" (Chinese: 如果我们老了) as the lead single of her upcoming seventh overall and second debut Chinese-language studio album through Star Culture Media.
 It was released ahead of her solemnization ceremony with her current husband, Haris Idraki Elias.
 She performed the lead single live during the Global Chinese Music Chart and also during her reception wedding held in Putrajaya, Malaysia.
 On 10 May 2018, Shila released the second single "Love Planet" (Chinese: 涂爱星球) of her upcoming album through Star Culture Media.
 On 12 June 2018, Shila released the third single "My Dear" (Chinese: 我的他) of her seventh studio album through Star Culture Media.
 Shila herself composed it.

 In 2019, Shila collaborated with Malaysian famous singer-songwriter Amylea Azizan for Malay Drama Cari Aku Di Syurga's Original Soundtrack which is Tiada Dirimu (Without You).
 The song receive nomination in Semi-Final Muzik-Muzik 34 (2019).